 Inhalation of a water aerosol containing the bacteria.
 The bacterium grows in warm freshwater environments.
-Person-to-person transmission does not occur with either Legionnaires’ disease or Pontiac fever.
+A single episode of possible person-to-person transmission of Legionnaires’ disease has been reported.

 Legionellae are ubiquitous worldwide.
 Disease occurs after exposure to aquatic settings that promote bacterial growth—the aquatic environment is somewhat stagnant, the water is warm (77°F–108°F [25°C–42°C]), and the water must be aerosolized so that the bacteria can be inhaled into the lungs.
 These 3 conditions are met almost exclusively in developed or industrialized settings.
 Disease does not occur in association with natural freshwater settings such as waterfalls, lakes, or streams.

 Legionellosis has been reported worldwide.
 The largest outbreak (449 confirmed cases) ever reported was traced to a cooling tower on the roof of a city hospital in Murcia, Spain, in 2001.
 Travel-associated outbreaks are commonly recognized.